ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 # MySQL Troubleshooting and Tuning

-This guide covers some common and simpe tweaks to troubleshoot MySQL - for example dealing with slow queries and improving response times.
+This guide covers some common and simple tweaks to troubleshoot MySQL - for example dealing with slow queries and improving response times.
 However please be aware that MySQL is very complex and we strongly recommend further reading.

 ## Slow Query Logging